-Cosmetic Medical Training recognizes that many of the techniques and recommendations are for procedures which are considered off-label use.
+Cosmetic Medical Training recognizes that many of the techniques and recommendations for this Dysport Certification Training text are considered off-label use.
 Our recommendations are based on many textbooks, published articles, seminars and practical knowledge and experience.
 The authors have attempted to maintain up to date knowledge and information in this training manual with the current standard of care.
 However, due to continuing flow of new research and information relating to the drugs being used in this course, we recommend that you check with the manufacturer for any changes in the package inserts, warnings and precautions.

 Statement of Responsibility

 All information and tools presented within this site are intended for educational purposes.
 We do not guarantee that the information will be completely accurate and up to date; therefore the authors will not be held responsible for any errors, omissions or inaccuracies published.
 Application of the knowledge is ultimately the responsibility of the practitioner.

 The owners, authors and any participants disclaim all liability or loss in conjunction with any content provided here.
 We disclaim any liability for products or services recommended including defective products or direct, indirect, special, incidental or consequential damages, arising out of the use or the inability to use the materials/information published.
 We recommend that the user reviews the package inserts for all the drugs that are discussed within this training recommendation before use.

 In 1950, researchers at McGill discovered that botulinum toxin from the bacterial Clostridium botulinum presynaptically blocked the release of acetylcholine from motor nerve terminals.
 Effect was muscle weakening due to chemical denervation.
 It was also discovered that botulinum toxins blocked the exocytosis of acetylcholine by enzymatically degrading portions of the soluble N-ethyl maleimide-sensitive factor attachment protein receptor proteins, also known as SNARE.